M.A. (Cantab) Dip.Law (City)

 Miles is often instructed in connection with insurance disputes.
 In addition, during the early years of his practice, he completed a secondment with a city firm specialising in insurance law.

-Miles significant experience of professional liability insurance, especially issues arising from the Minimum Terms and Conditions for solicitors.
+Miles has significant experience of professional liability insurance, especially issues arising from the Minimum Terms and Conditions for solicitors.
 By way of example he has

 - Advised insurers of construction professionals in connection with late notification and material non-disclosure.